-- LD: Yes. - JR: OK.
-She said the -- there was a guy at La Coupole named Sasha with a bird [gestures to his shoulder], he was a deaf mute.
-And he'd come up to you [points] he'd draw your picture.
+JR: OK.
+She said the -- there was a guy at La Coupole named Sasha, he's a deaf mute.
+And he'd come up to you in the -- he'd draw your picture.
 She said -- she told me about this guy.
 And she said that the cashier, this girl was in love with Sasha.
-And when the Nazis came, they hid him upstairs in the stocking [inaudible].
-[Laughs] And he had great food, he was hidden with great food above La Coupole. - LD: [Laughs] - JR: So, anyway, [pause].
-I go to Paris at another point with -- what's his name, Norman Bloom, who's a loudmouth guy, artist, interesting artist.
+And when the Nazis came, they hid him upstairs in his stocking feet.
+[Laughing] And he had great food, but he was hidden with great food above La Coupole.

+JR: So, anyway, (pause) I go to Paris at another point with -- what's his name, Norman Bloom, who's a loudmouth guy, artist, interesting artist.
 We go to La Coupole.
-This guy comes up to us [gestures, points] with him, with Sasha, and Norman, the jerk, he says, "Go away, we're artists, we don't need that," [makes faux-speech sounds].
+This guy comes up to us, with him, with Sasha, and Norman, the jerk, he says, "Go away, we're artists, we don't need that," [makes faux-speech sounds].
 And I said "Shut up!"
-The next thing was, Tatyana told me that she went to Paris, and the only place to eat that was open was the Brasserie Lipp and La Coupole, so she goes there, La Coupole, with her brother.
+The next thing was Tanya -- Tatyana told me that she went to -- she went to Paris, and the only place to eat that was open was the [Brasserie Lip?] and La Coupole, so she goes there, La Coupole, with her brother.
 And she's there, and Sasha comes there.
 And he comes by, and he looks at her, and he puts a hand on her shoulder, and he starts to cry.
+[Laughing]

+LD: Oh!

-[Laughs] - LD: Oh! - JR: She starts to cry.
+JR: She starts to cry.
 She says "That's why I don't ever want to go there again!"
 And so -- so anyway, I -- at her place, a lot of people would visit, a lot of people would visit, I met a lot of interesting people out there.
 We became friends, like Morley Safer, the newscaster.
 He's a good friend of mine.
 And I've got a whole lot of them, a lot of people.